 Alternatively known as the Governor Alfred E. Smith State Park, this King’s Park 1,200-acre state park is sure to amaze.
 With various landscapes in a single area, you can go from swimming in an ocean to hiking beautiful trails in one day.
-This state park borders the Smithtown Bay which makes it great for a summertime dip.
+This state park borders the Smithtown Bay, which makes it great for a summertime dip.
 Boat launches are also available.
 Bring a kayak, canoe, stand-up paddleboard, and more for a calm row.
 One of the things that people love most about this water is how far out you can go.
 During certain times of the day, you can walk on the sandbar out nearly a mile in the water and still have it under knee-depth.

-Sunken Meadow State Park is a top location to spend a relaxing day in just outside of New York City.
+Sunken Meadow State Park is a top location to spend a relaxing day just outside of New York City.
 It has everything you may need.
 From a gift shop to a food court, Sunken Meadow has you covered.

 Just 90 miles north of New York City, this preserve protects the entire range of beautiful Shawangunk Mountains.
 There are plenty of activities for both the beginner and the advanced adventurer.
 For example, over 75 miles of trails are available.
-Once carriage roads are now historical places to bike and hike on.
+Once carriage roads now, historical places to bike and hike on.
 A variety of levels are open for all skill levels.
 Alternatively, enjoy the views on horseback with a horseback ride from the Spring Farm Trailhead.

 The part of the Mohonk Preserve that attracts most people, though, are the Shawangunk Mountains.
 Famous for their cliffs, over 800,000 climbers and boulderers visit yearly.
 Climbers have nicknamed these ridges the “Gunks.”
-There are over 1,000 routes available on these mountains.
+There are over 1,000 routes available in these mountains.
 Many of them are currently closed, though, in the event of a preservation goal.
 Keep this in mind when planning your trip.
 Even if you’ve never climbed before, you can participate in one of the many climbing clinics the staff hold here.